 I make this easy chili recipe on the stove top with a large soup pot or Dutch oven.

-Now add in the ground beef, salt, and pepper.
-Break apart the beef but leave some bigger chunks of meat.
+Brown the beef: Now add in the ground beef, salt, and pepper.
+Break apart the beef but leave some bigger 1-inch chunks of.

 Cook for 8 minutes or until beef is no longer pink.
 (If there is an excess of grease in the pot, you can drain some off at this point.)

-Add the spices: chili powder, cumin, oregano, and coriander.
+Bloom the spices: Add the chili powder, cumin, oregano, and coriander.
 Stir well, and cook for about 1 minute.
+This step is critical — toasting the spices in the hot fat unlocks their oils and transforms the flavor.
+Don't skip it.

 The chili is done when the beef broth is reduced and it takes on a thick chili consistency.
 You can add more beef broth if you would like it thinner.

-With the perfect balance of flavors created, it's time to talk about toppings, sides, substitutions, and variations that can take your chili to the next level.
+With the perfect balance of flavors created, it's time to ladle the chili into bowls and top with your favorite toppings.

 Let's dive into all the options that will elevate your Texas-style chili and make it a truly memorable meal.